iVuDang/The-Odin-Project-Rock-Paper-Scissors/README.md

 })
 ```

-* Can import and use icons from script to kit.fontawesome, and using <i class=""> to reference to the icon ref.
+* Can import and use icons from script to kit.fontawesome, and using i class to reference to the icon ref.
 ```
   <script src="https://kit.fontawesome.com/4d18f3cb78.js" crossorigin="anonymous"></script>